boost-ext/di/doc/FAQ.md

 >

 * ### Can I use XML in order to set-up bindings configuration?
-Yes, however, XML injection is not part of the Boost.DI release.
+Yes, however, XML injection is not part of the [Boost].DI release.
 Please, check out [XML Extension](extensions.md#xml-injection).

 >

-* ### Since Boost.DI has a compile time approach can I have dynamic bindings?
+* ### Since [Boost].DI has a compile time approach can I have dynamic bindings?
-Yes, Boost.DI supports dynamic bindings.
+Yes, [Boost].DI supports dynamic bindings.

 ```cpp
 auto use_gui_view = ...;